← Back to ResourcesBreed Guides

 What is the Border Collie anesthesia profile?

-1. MDR1 DNA test BEFORE any elective anesthesia — $40–$80.
-Untested BCs should be treated as “MDR1 affected” by default
+1. MDR1 DNA test BEFORE any elective anesthesia (commonly $40 to $80 at Embark or directly through Washington State University).
+Untested Border Collies should be treated as MDR1-affected by default.

-5. Cardiac evaluation if any murmur detected
+5. Cardiac evaluation if any murmur is detected.

-Calgary specialty centres (VCA Canada West, Western Veterinary Specialist Centre) have full MDR1-aware anesthesia protocols.
+A Calgary specialty or internal-medicine vet experienced with breed-specific anesthesia (such as [VERIFY:vet:VCA Canada West] or [VERIFY:vet:Western Veterinary Specialist Centre]) will have full MDR1-aware anesthesia protocols.
 For routine procedures (dental cleaning, neuter), confirm your vet has Border Collie experience and asks about MDR1 status.

 Should I get pet insurance for my Border Collie?

-Lifetime savings examples:
+Lifetime savings scenarios:

-• Idiopathic epilepsy on lifelong medication ($600–$2,400/year) covers steady premium costs
+• Idiopathic epilepsy on lifelong medication accrues steady annual cost.

-CRITICAL caveats specific to BC insurance:
+Critical caveats specific to BC insurance:

-3. Verify cancer/oncology coverage with annual limits of $15,000+
+3. Verify cancer/oncology coverage with adequate annual limits.

-4. Choose providers without per-condition limits if possible — chronic conditions like epilepsy benefit from no per-condition cap
+4. Choose providers without per-condition limits if possible.
+Chronic conditions like epilepsy benefit from no per-condition cap.

 What should I keep on hand for a Border Collie emergency?